 It’s more likely you’ll experience near-constant sunshine, with the marine layer being less of a problem during the winter months, and most days seeing plenty of sunlight.
 All in all, January is a good time to visit California (and by extension, Disneyland), so long as you don’t plan on sunbathing on the beach or swimming in the ocean!

-In terms of January 2020 closures, there’s a fairly long list in addition to the normal ones like Haunted Mansion and it’s a small world.
-Consult our 2020 Disneyland Refurbishment Calendarfor opening and closing dates.
-On the ‘new attractions’ front, there’s Star Wars: Rise of the Resistance, which we’ve covered above and will discuss again below in our January 2020 Disneyland crowd calendar section.
+In terms of January 2023 closures, there’s a fairly long list in addition to the normal ones like Haunted Mansion and it’s a small world.
+Consult our Disneyland Refurbishment Calendar for opening and closing dates.

-We’ll preface this by noting that Disneyland crowd calendars for specific dates are no longer highly reliable due to changes in attendance trends, the new Disney Flex Annual Pass, ticket promotions, and other factors.
+We’ll preface this by noting that Disneyland crowd calendars for specific dates are no longer highly reliable due to changes in attendance trends, the new Magic Key passholders, ticket promotions, and other factors.
 General trends are a bit easier, but it’s difficult to say a particular day will have low, moderate, or heavy crowds–which is why we’ve eliminated our color-coded Disneyland crowd calendars.

 As such, our crowd calendar exists of some best & worst date ranges that should be used as an approximation for patterns—not something you rely heavily upon when booking a trip to Disneyland.
 While other sites offer numerical crowd calendars for specific dates months (or a year!) in advance, we’d be weary of putting too much weight on those.
 There are simply too many inconsistent variables for Disneyland crowd calendars to be reliable so far in advance.